Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 DKK 1M imposed

 IDdesign: proposed DKK 1.5 million, court imposed DKK 100,000.
 Taxa 4x35: proposed DKK 1.2 million, court imposed DKK 250,000 on appeal.
-Courts consistently reduce fine recommendations by 75-95%.
+In plain English: courts pay out 5 to 25 cents on the regulator's krone.
 An INPLP analysis warned that Denmark risks becoming a "safe haven" for GDPR violations because "the fine for non-compliance is much lower than the costs" of compliance.

 The Data Council that decides precedent-setting cases is chaired by Supreme Court Judge Kristian Korfits Nielsen.
 When the regulator's decision-making body is led by a Supreme Court judge, the guidance carries weight beyond the fines.

 On September 21, 2022, Datatilsynet declared Google Analytics non-compliant with GDPR.
 Denmark became the fourth EU country to reach this conclusion, after Austria (December 2021), France (February 2022), and Italy (June 2022).
+Nordic neighbours Sweden and Norway followed soon after.
 The rulings were coordinated through an EDPB task force responding to noyb's 101 complaints filed in August 2020.

 Datatilsynet's chief consultant Makar Juhl Holst stated: "We have carefully reviewed the possible settings of Google Analytics and have come to the conclusion that you cannot use the tool in its current form without implementing supplementary measures."